farlee2121/DevEssentialsBlog/content/posts/2021-04-02-Functional-is-a-lasting-way-forward.md

 - Functional Programming
 - Programming Languages
 - Language Properties
+title: Functional Programming is a lasting way forward
 ---

-# Functional Programming is a lasting way forward

 My deep live into functional programming has definitely made me a fan.
 Most importantly, it helps me see a way for programming languages to keep evolving.